Non-Hermitian skin effect in one-dimensional interacting Bose gas: Summary and Outlook

 (III) For scattering state in attractive interaction $c<0$, we find a non-monotonic behavior in the deviation of mean position $\delta \langle x\rangle$ where the NHSE is first suppressed and then enhanced during interaction weakens.

+Our non-Hermitian many-body model can, in principle, be realized in current cold atom experiments, which offer an ideal platform to observe the NHSE.
+Thanks to the flexible tunability, cold atomic gases have realized tunable non-reciprocal model (with unequal hopping strength) through a dissipative Aharonov-Bohm ring \cite{BoYan_AB_ring} and observed dynamic signatures of the NHSE \cite{Skin_Exp9}.
+Our non-Hermitian Lieb-Liniger model describes the low-filling regime of the 1D Bose-Hubbard mode, which could be realized from the aforementioned non-reciprocal model by adding tunable interactions.
+The NSHE in continuum space is proposed to be observed via dynamic measurements \cite{Skin_Theory19}.
+In situations with and without NSHE respectively, a right-moving wave package will either be localized near the right boundary after touching it, or reflected as in the usual cases.
+We believe our model can also be realized in a similar way by adding proper interactions.

-This paper is the first comprehensive investigation of the NHSE in exactly solvable many-body models, and our results add to the rapidly expanding field of non-Hermitian physics.
-Considerably more work will be desired to explore the interplay between NHSE and other kinds of exactly solvable many-body systems for further investigation.
+This paper provides some preliminary exploration of the NHSE in many-body systems from the view of exactly solvable many-body models.
+Our results build on the rapidly expanding field of non-Hermitian physics.
+Considerably more work will be desired to explore the interplay between the NHSE and other kinds of exactly solvable many-body systems and further accomplish more comprehensive investigations for future research.